Lino Azevedo was born in the 1970's to Portuguese immigrants near the city of San Francisco, California.

 After receiving an art award in high school, a counselor suggested San Jose State University for its strong art and design program.
 Lino graduated in 1997 with his bachelors degree and began teaching drawing and painting to both children and adults.
 With a growing passion for guiding other artists on their journeys, he decided to pursue his MFA in order to teach.
 In 2013, he received his MFA in Painting from Winthrop University.

 Lino resides in Savannah, Georgia where he teaches foundations studies at SCAD.
-His work has been shown internationally and throughout the United States.
+He is a published artist whose work has been shown internationally.